Best Fitness Gifts for Men in 2022: Expert Advice

 With one or two exceptions, every piece of gear in this guide has been tested by the author or a member of his test team in real-life settings.

 The author and head tester for this article has over 20 years of experience in the fitness industry and has tested and reviewed countless pieces of fitness gear.
-Our testers have run ultra-distances, broken powerlifting records, and competed in a variety of fitness competitions.
+Our testers are gym junkies who have run ultra-distances, broken powerlifting records, and competed in a variety of fitness competitions.

 We enjoyed the best gear, suffered through the worst, and came out with the best gifts for fitness lovers on the market.